xakiru/inViewport/README.md

 # inViewport function for jQuery

-Lightweight function (700 octets) that add the function inViewport to javascript.
+Lightweight function writen in javascript that add the function inViewport to jquery.

 ## Usage

-Just make class `.waterfall` on container and that’s all.
+Just take an exemple for this element that have an id `item` .
 ```html
 <div id="item">Item 1</div>
 ```
- It's simple to use $("#element").inViewport();  is a simple jquery plugin to test if an element is visible on the screen:
+ To test if the is visible on the screen use `$("#element").inViewport();` :
 ```html
 <script>
 $(function () {